-(Latin: to set in motion, to shake; to drive; to do, to act; to lead, to conduct, to guide)
+(Latin: to set in motion, to hurry, to shake; to drive; to do, to act; to lead, to conduct, to guide)

 The social worker was urged to consider ab actu ad posse valet illatio when assessing a case of potential child abuse.

 The long distance runner was deemed ab agendo because of her broken leg.2.
 Obsolete or retired: The farmer's old tractor was considered ab agendo and so it could only be sold as an antique.

 2. To reach, to make, or to issue a decision on some matter.

 3. To operate or function in a particular way; to perform specific duties or functions: Shirley acted as a child's substitute mother until her parents were able to return home.

 Hank did a series of acts of kindness for the poor woman who lived next door.

 4. A process of doing certain things: The neighbor's son was caught in three acts of stealing.

 5. The main divisions of a play or opera: The play had five acts.